Stenishh/Stenishh/README.md

 - 👀 I’m interested in programming.
 - 💻 Currently learning C++ and Java, though Python is my favorite!
--  I've learning about QA.
+-  I've learning about QA, especially Cypress and Postman!
+And futurually Jmeter!

 ---